PrakharIITB/Spring-boot-api/README.md

 The `QueryObject` is passed to the `ManufacturerService`'s `getManufacturer` method, which returns a list of manufacturers matching the criteria.

 ### 4. Exception Handling
-- **Custom Exceptions**: Specific errors related to query parsing or data retrieval result in custom exceptions.
+- **Custom Exceptions**: Specifically created for throwing invalid input error in the response.
 - **General Exceptions**: Any unhandled exceptions are caught by the global handler and return a generic error response.

 ## Security Best Practices

-To ensure the security of the API and protect sensitive data, the following practices have been implemented:
+To ensure the security of the API and protect sensitive data, the following practices can been implemented:

 - **Input Validation**: All input queries are validated to prevent injection attacks.
-- **Exception Handling**: Proper exception handling ensures that sensitive information is not exposed in error messages.
 - **Data Encryption**: Sensitive data is encrypted both in transit (using HTTPS) and at rest.
 - **Authentication & Authorization**: Implementing JWT tokens for user authentication and role-based access control to restrict access to certain endpoints.
 - **Logging & Monitoring**: All API requests and responses are logged for monitoring and auditing purposes.
 Sensitive data in logs is masked.